Ofsted & DfE

 Every week, Ofsted carry out hundreds of inspections and regulatory visits throughout England, and publish the results on their website.

-We were inspected in April 2018.
-OfSted were extremely pleased with the progress we have made as a school and recognised our outstanding features.
-We have made significant progress since our Ofsted visit.
+We were last fully inspected in April 2018.
+OfSted were extremely pleased with the progress we had made as a school and recognised our outstanding features.

 The Department for Education is a department of Her Majesty’s Government responsible for education in schools, including early years.